How to finance your car, truck, or SUV with bad credit or no credit

 However, car loans can have the opposite effect on your credit score as well if the payments are made late and the contract is not fulfilled, which can lead to the repossession of the vehicle.
 When payments are made late with any financing you agree to, you can see your credit score really take a hit and make it difficult to get another loan in the future.

 Consequently, it is very important to stay on track with all of the scheduled payments and communicate well with the dealership if a payment is going to be made late.
+Be sure to ask if there is a grace period for your payments.

 Do buy here pay here car dealerships report to credit bureaus?

 Buy here pay here car dealerships most often report to credit bureaus, although they are not obligated to do so.
-In some cases, these bad credit car dealers may not report to credit agencies, which means paying on time won’t help your credit score.
+In some cases, these poor credit car dealers may not report to credit agencies, which means paying on time won’t help your credit score.

 When attempting to raise your credit score via an auto loan, it is very important to ask and ensure that the buy here pay here dealership is reporting your routine payments to the credit bureau.